-Finance experts believe that DLT (distributed ledger technology) and smart contracts could go mainstream and banks will likely start using these technologies by the year 2020.
+DLT (distributed ledger technology) and smart contracts could go mainstream.
+It is highly that banks start using these technologies by the year 2020.

-Banks and the financial institution offering mortgage loans as well as using smart contracts could definitely save a fortune through decreased processing costs.
+Financial institutions offering mortgages can use smart contracts to save a fortune through decreased processing costs.

-It’s because mortgages mainly depend on the collation and verification of a certain amount of property and financial data by the entities (parties) involved in the transaction.
-Further, this complex system adds in increased cost and delays in the process.
+Mortgages depend on the collation and verification of a property and financial data provided by the entities (parties).
+Further, this complex system adds increased costs and delays in the process.
 In this sense, smart contracts can help reduce the time and cost involved in the issuance of mortgage loans.
-It does so through facilitating automation, enabling access to additional sources of information like Land registry records and title deeds, and shared access to electronic versions of verified physical documents between trusted parties.
+It does so through facilitating automation, enabling access to additional sources of information like Land registry records and title deeds, and sharing access to electronic versions of verified physical documents between trusted parties.
 The saving can benefit customers from appropriate interest and lending rates, making homeownership affordable for everyone.

 The possibilities to streamline banks and financial institutions’ clearing and settlement processes through smart contracts are immense.
-As a matter of fact, more than 40 banks operating globally have already realized the potentials and participated in a consortium.
+Indeed, nearly 40 banks operating globally have realized the potentials.
+They are now participating in a consortium of blockchain.
 The consortium has tested smart contracts to assess whether they can help in clearing and settlement activity.
 And thus, many of those banks have already decided to pursue further their individual trials.

-Smart contracts can help tackle the onerous administrative task of handling approvals between participants by counting up trade settlement amount and then sending the funds automatically once the transaction implanted within the smart contract has been approved and verified.
+Smart contracts can help tackle the onerous administrative task of handling approvals between participants.
+It does so by counting up the trade settlement amount and then sending the funds automatically.
+It happens once the transaction implanted within the smart contract gets approval.

 Blockchain-based smart contracts can propose plenty of benefits for an array of applications for banks.
-If smart contracts in banking implemented properly, latter can benefit from real-time, accurate and verified transactions, lower costs and intermediaries.
+With smart contracts in banking, the latter can benefit from real-time, accurate, and verified transactions and lower costs.
 However, they need to be accessible and comprehensible by businesses.